Victor Arocho on Creating an Elite Selling Team

 As he conceived of his new sales consulting company, Arocho thought the same approach would work well in building sales teams for other companies.
 He compares it to becoming a member of the Navy SEALs or a football team.

 A former college football player from New Jersey, Arocho readily applies sports analogies to business and believes his athletic experience influences his approach.
 “One, you want to win.
 Two, you have to do the fundamentals every day.
 People have to train hard and apply the same kind of discipline.”

 Those principles convinced Arocho the consulting firm would fly.
 “There is something here.
 It had viability.
 I thought, What do you bring to the table?
 What problem do you solve?
 I found the problem was building the infrastructure of sales from A to Z, from the operations side to the distribution side.”

 Like doctors and lawyers, salespeople need to pay their dues, to practice and have continuing education, Arocho says.
-“It takes times to build a winning team”—and to fix a broken sales process, he says.
+“It takes time to build a winning team”—and to fix a broken sales process, he continues.
 “The whole culture has to be about sales.”

-The result is a wide network of contacts and potential clients bringing in assignments across the United States as well as in South America.
+The result was a wide network of contacts and potential clients bringing in assignments across the United States as well as in South America.